carpentries-lab/good-enough-practices/episodes/03-software.md

 Your software is as much a product of your research as your papers, and should be as easy for people to credit.
 Submit code to a reputable DOI-issuing repository, just as you do with data.
-DOIs for software are provided by Figshare and Zenodo, for example.
+DOIs for software are provided by [Figshare](https://figshare.com) and [Zenodo](http://zenodo.org), for example.
-Zenodo integrates directly with GitHub.
+Both Figshare and Zenodo integrate directly with GitHub.

 > ## Attribution
-> Content of this episode was adopted after Wilson et al.
+> This episode was adapted from and includes material from Wilson et al.
 > [Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing).
 {: .callout}